pgmanutd/clogy/CONTRIBUTING.md

 ##### Please follow few guidelines before raising a PR

 * Write tests and make sure all are passing
-* Check for lint errors
+* Check for lint and flow errors
 * Follow the existing coding style
 * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)